xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

    kubectl exec <toolbox_pod_name> -it  -c toolbox -- bash
    ```

-1. Run `cat /srv/gitlab/config/database.yml` to make sure that GitLab config contains both `main` and `ci` and that both
+1. Run `cat /srv/gitlab/config/database.yml` to make sure that GitLab configuration contains both `main` and `ci` and that both of them are pointing to two different databases:
-of them are pointing to two different databases: `gitlabhq_production` and `gitlabhq_production_ci`.
+   `gitlabhq_production` and `gitlabhq_production_ci`.

 ### Post-migration and clean up

 Before you start GitLab again, you need to make sure you lock the legacy tables for writes, and clean them up.

-From inside the toolbox pod:
+From inside the toolbox pod, run:

 ```shell
 gitlab-rake gitlab:db:lock_writes